nablarch/nablarch-document/en/application_framework/application_framework/blank_project/firstStep_appendix/firststep_complement.rst

 .. important ::

   The URL must be entered as above.
-  You need to specify a relative path from h2.bat, so copy it from env.config And the path is shifting.
+  You need to specify a relative path from h2.bat, so copy it from env.properties And the path is shifting.

 3. Check that "Test successful" is displayed at the bottom of the screen.